tskit-dev/pyslim/docs/time_units.md

-Only you really know how much time in the real world corresponds to one spin around SLiM's life cycle. one spin around SLiM's life cycle corresponds to.
+Only you really know how much time in the real world corresponds to one spin around SLiM's life cycle.
 So, SLiM does not specify what its time units actually are, and refers to them as "ticks".
-Previous versions of SLiM called these "generations", but this is only correct for simulations in which all organisms die every tick.
+Previous versions of SLiM called these "generations", but this is only correct for simulations in which all organisms die every tick, e.g., a single-species WF model.
 Converting these times into real-world times is usually not too hard: maybe in your simulation one tick = one year, or maybe you need to multiply by a (mean) generation time known from empirical data.